thoughtbot/shoulda-matchers/MAINTAINING.md

 ## Addendum: Labels

-In order to corral the issue and PR backlog, we've found [labels] to be useful for cataloguing and tracking progress purposes.
+Considering that we work on the gem in our spare time, we've found [labels] to be useful for cataloguing and marking progress.
 Over time we've added quite a collection of labels.
 Here's a quick list:

 [labels]: https://github.com/thoughtbot/shoulda-matchers/labels